alex99now/MCB185/unix.md

 	pwd

- This will tell you your location is `/home/bios180student` (or maybe not if you're reading this outside the context of the class or if the documentation is out of date - it doesn't matter, this is your home directory).
-The current directory is also known by the single letter `.` (that is not the end of the sentence, it's the period character).
+This will tell you what your location is, which starts in your home directory.
+In MacOS, it will be `/Users/your_name` and in Ubuntu it will be `/home/your_name`.
+In addition to this **absolute path**, your location also has a **relative path**, which is simply the dot `.` character.
+You have your own given name, and you also have a pronoun you call yourself: **I** or **me**.
+Sometimes it's more convenient to use a pronoun than a whole name.

 If you want to know what files are in your current working directory, use the following command:

 	ls .